uyuni-project/sumaform/README_ADVANCED.md

  * in `minion`, `client`, etc. `product_version` determines the SUSE Manager/Uyuni Tools version.

 Legal values for released software are:
- * `3.2-released`   (latest released Maintenance Update for SUSE Manager 3.2 and Tools)
  * `4.0-released`   (latest released Maintenance Update for SUSE Manager 4.0 and Tools)
  * `4.1-released`   (latest released Maintenance Update for SUSE Manager 4.1 and Tools)
  * `4.2-released`   (latest released Maintenance Update for SUSE Manager 4.2 and Tools)
  * `uyuni-released` (latest released version for Uyuni Server, Proxy and Tools, from systemsmanagement:Uyuni:Stable)

 Legal values for work-in-progress software are:
- * `3.2-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:3.2)
  * `4.0-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:4.0)
  * `4.1-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:4.1)
  * `4.2-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:4.2)